 At 6 p.m. each evening, faith community volunteers pick up the women at Homeward Bound & transport them to their host congregation, where they have dinner provided & prepared by volunteers.
 The women sleep in the congregation’s building on mattresses owned by Homeward Bound.
 Two volunteers stay with the women overnight, and in the morning, the host congregation provides a simple breakfast & a sack lunch for the women to take with them.
 At 7 a.m., the host congregation brings the women back to Homeward Bound, where they spend the day going to appointments, connecting with other community agencies, seeking employment, and receiving case management services from the Room in the Inn director.

 Each faith community commits to serving at least one week a year.
 This may mean that your community is hosting, providing meals, driving, or staying overnight with the guests.
-We’ll also have at least one quarterly coordinators’ meeting & a training session the week before your congregation is hosting.
 If your faith community can’t commit to fully facilitating a week, we can partner you with another congregation so that you can work together to host Room in the Inn.

 Each Room in the Inn congregation provides an annual stipend of $1,200, which is key to providing a full-time director who can case manage the women with a 12 to 1 ratio.
-Having a dedicated case manager is a huge advantage; remember that lack of support is what creates homelessness!
 The Room in the Inn director sees the guests approximately 5 days per week & meets with them individually at least 3 times each month.
 In addition, the stipend assists with other program needs, like showers, laundry, and storage for belongings, which are all accessed at the AHOPE Day Center.
 Most importantly, these funds can be used to help someone move into permanent housing.